simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 and the soldier was ordered out of camp.
 The wounded Hor-pa had to be carried to his tent and treated by our doctor.
 When the doctor and I entered the tent to apply a bandage to the man’s head, the headman in charge of the post exclaimed, "Such is the treatment accorded by the De-wa-shung to their subjects!
 Sin be on them!"

 The soldiers were perpetually drunk and spent the entire day gambling.
-The uplifting examples of Je-tsiin Mila and the fiery striving of the great religious reformers of the eighth to fourteenth centuries were irrevocably forgotten by indolent posterity.
+The uplifting examples of Je-tsün Mila and the fiery striving of the great religious reformers of the eighth to fourteenth centuries were irrevocably forgotten by indolent posterity.
 Nowadays the most learned lamas of the Tibetan lamaseries all come from Mongolia, Derge, and Kham.
 The people of Lhasa admit their indolence and this fact has already been noticed by Sir Charles Bell in his recent book.* Conversing one day with a learned Tibetan gelong, he said to me: "You wish to find learned monks and true religion.
 Why go to Lhasa?
 Lhasa is a mere trading center, where religion became a lucrative trade.
 Go to the mountains, and in the wilderness you will find lamas learned in the precepts of the Blessed One."

 November 9, 1927.
 Again a cold day, full of eternal expectation of an answer from Lhasa.
 Tibet is going through the same evolution that brought the end of old China.
 The antiquated Manchu order became an unnecessary survival.
 Most of the young generation who have visited India with her modern trends, are already fired with a desire to build their lives on a new basis and bring about great changes in the antiquated order of things.